 The base settles in for the night and Nikki confides in Hendry that she is unsure about what to make out of the situation.
 She also compliments Hendry on his handling of the situation; she then offers to buy him a drink.
 They retire to her office and the obvious attraction begins to flower, ending in a steamy kiss and admission of mutual attraction.

 Back at the storage room, Barnes has taken over the watch on the creature.
-Not thinking, he throws an electric blanket over the block of ice causing it to defrost unnoticed.
+The creature's appearance has him spooked and not thinking, he throws an electric blanket over the block of ice causing it to defrost unnoticed.
 Distracted by the novel he is reading, Barnes doesn't notice movement behind him before it is too late.
-Jumping to his feet he draws and fires his gun as he retreats from the storage room.
+Jumping to his feet he draws and fires his pistol as he retreats from the storage room.

 The scientists discover an arm of the creature torn off during the attack.
 The scientists begin investigating the arm.
-First they discover the arm is made of cretin and laced with barbs, they suspect this makes the creature amazingly strong.
-The arm also appears to have no nerves and the cellular structure is identical to vegetables.
+First they discover the arm is made of chitin and laced with barbs and they suspect this makes the creature amazingly strong.
+The arm also appears to have no nerves and the cellular structure is identical to vegetable matter.

-Dr. Carrington, having found seed pods attached to the creature's arms, surmises that on its home planet, plants rather than animals evolved intelligence.
+Dr. Carrington, having found seed pods attached to the creature's arms, surmises that on its home planet, plants rather than animals evolved into intelligent beings.
 As the debate continues the arm begins to move by itself.
-Carrington although surprised, thinks this is caused by various parts of the creature being able to become independent organisms.
+Carrington theorizes that some of the frozen blood from one of the huskies had been absorbed into the arm, causing temporary re-animation.
+Although surprised, thinks this is caused by various parts of the creature being able to become independent organisms.

 Having swept the base, Hendry searches outside.
 On returning he is greeted by Dr. Chapman, who badly injured he explains the scientists have been attacked and killed in the greenhouse.
-Chapman adds that he saw bodies hanging from rafters and appeared bled dry of blood.
+Chapman adds that he saw the bodies of his comrades hanging from rafters and appeared bled dry of blood.